 Yeast skin infections most commonly involve a specific type of yeast known as Malassezia.
 Like bacterial skin infections, yeast infections are generally secondary to another underlying disease, often allergic in origin.
 Therefore, antifungal medications, such as ketoconazole, are needed to treat canine yeast infections.

 Most Common Causes of Itching in Dogs

 The three most common causes of itching in dogs are flea dermatitis, atopy, and food allergies.

-> Any of these three types of allergies can be complicated with secondary bacterial or yeast invaders resulting in bacterial and/or yeast skin infections in affected dogs.
+These three types of allergies can be complicated, with secondary bacterial or yeast invaders resulting in bacterial and/or yeast skin infections in affected dogs.
 These skin infections can become quite itchy in their own right and cause extreme discomfort and distress for the infected dog.

-> Less commonly, other causes, such as canine ringworm (dermatophytosis) or sarcoptic mange may cause itchiness and discomfort as well.
+Less commonly, other causes, such as canine ringworm (dermatophytosis) or sarcoptic mange, may also cause itchiness and discomfort.

-> Intense Scratching in Dogs
+Intense Scratching in Dogs